 How I have laboured over this verse!
 It didn’t settle in my mind as a neat encouragement as it was intended to.
 Rather, I have struggled with this verse over and over.
 What if the desires of our heart are wrong & not pleasing to God?
 Will He grant us these desires?
 That can’t be possible surely?
 Yet as wrestled over and over with this verse that morning, with my snotty nose and my overactive tear ducts, an answer began to formulate in my mind.

 The desires we have that aren’t pleasing to God aren’t desires of our heart but of our flesh.
 What we need to look for, what we need to discern, are where our desires are coming from.
 Flesh or heart?
-If flesh then those desires are not coming from a Godly place, but know this, if they are the desires of your H E A R T then you can trust that God will bring them to fruition because He K E E P S His promises to His children.
+If flesh then those desires are not coming from a Godly place.
+They are coming from our personal desires which aren’t based on God’s word.
+But know this!
+If they are the desires of your heart then you can trust that God will bring them to fruition because He keeps His promises to His children.

 So Canada.
 Heart or flesh?
 Well, we experienced the peace that passes all understanding for three months & when we first got here & I was as homesick as homesick gets, I still everyday felt buoyed by my desire to thank God in everything.
 Believe me, this did not come from any natural Godly predisposition, but from a well of thankfulness that is not of this world.
 A N D, we were totally in sync the whole time.
 We were a team 100%, no matter what difficulty was thrown up.
-As I look back at what has happened and how I have seen God work, my discernment tells me that this move is well and truly a desire of the heart, which God gave us almost 13 years ago & which He is answering right now.
+For any married couple a move across the ocean can be a testing time yet we always saw eye to eye.
+As I look back at what has happened and how I have seen God work, my discernment tells me that this move is well and truly a desire of the heart, which God gave us almost thirteen years ago and which He is answering right now.
 Yes I’m homesick but I must remember that He has plans.
 He has plans and I’m waiting (not always patiently), to find out all about them, because aren’t Gods plans always the best ones?

 So now I have to discern the desires of my own heart.
 What are my motivations for serving Him?
 What are my reasons, my desires?
 He’ll tell me, as long as I keep asking, stay obedient and come before Him each day.
 What I do know is that He brought me here for a reason as the answer to one heart desire.
 In this He has reminded me of His faithfulness, so it’s ok to wait on Him for the next answer.

-If you feel like you are in the waiting room, waiting for these desires to come to fruition, or if you (or God!) are making changes & you’re questioning them, then just ask God to show you the desires of your heart & T R U S T that He’s got this.
-The waiting room tends to feel lonely because we feel like we’re just sitting and staring at God’s office door, whilst thinking we’re ready to go, raring to get started.
+If you feel like you are in the waiting room, waiting for the answer to your hearts cry, or if you are grappling with what direction you should be going in, then just ask God to show you the desires of your heart and trust that He has got this.
+The waiting room tends to feel lonely because we feel like we are just sitting in a room all alone, staring at God’s office door.
+In this room we often think that we ready to go, raring to get started and feel confused about what is holding God back from revealing our next steps.

 He’s actually sat in the waiting room with you!
 He’s got His arm round you, He’s holding your hand.
 He’s the one waiting!
 Waiting for us to get discerning.
 Waiting for us to be ready.
 I think the waiting room is in fact one of the most important places we can be with God.
 It’s where He shapes us and perfects us, where He purifies us and moulds us, ready for the next part of the journey.